MorphZG/newsletter_signup/readme.md

 # Newsletter signup

+User enters first name, last name and email into html form and recieves the response page to confirm if the request was successful.
+Data is sent to mailchimp server using their API.
+I have used the following technologies: HTML, Bootstrap CSS, Node.js with Express.
+Should redesign the main page if i am to show it in a portfolio.

 Deployed at [newsletter-signup.adaptable.app](https://newsletter-signup.adaptable.app/)

-Simple login page where user enters first name, last name and email.
-Data is sent to mailchimp server.
-Styled with bootstrap, backend with node.js and express.js.

-#tags: html, bootstrap, node.js, express.js, mailchimp